 She is a delight to sail and surprisingly close-winded fro a long keeler.
 Johnny (friend visiting from Tonga) and I were amazed how smartly she tacked and at tight angles that were beyond anything I had hoped for (certainly much closer winded than Calypso).

 So my friends!
 In a few weeks I will be ready to sail.
 I am not yet feeling up to inviting any readers on board at the moment though.
-This forum is not really the place to discuss what happened between me and Jasna, but suffice it to say, the greater the trust, the more hurtful the betrayal, so I doubt I would make the best company.
+This forum is not really the place to discuss what happened between me and Jasna, but suffice it to say, it knocked me right off my feet , so I doubt I would make the best company.
 But I look forward to meeting you all out here later in the year when I have (inevitably) bounced back a bit and am closer to my usual fluffy, fun-loving self!
 Despite upgrading the boat, I will still be running on a ‘not for profit’ basis so I expect a decent bottle of wine (or two bottles of cheap Londis plonk)!